pollitoconpapass/T-RAG-o/README.md

 - Follow the Jupyter Notebook cells and the labels present.
 - `test_translate.py` is the Python script to test the translation alone.
+- `examples/words.json` in case you want to add some special custom words
+- `examples/ingest_json_2_pinecone.ipynb` the script to add those custom words to the Pinecone index

 ## 🌍 Translation Example
 ![alt text](public/image.png)